 For many Arab Muslims celebrating the end of Ramadan, it's not Eid without ma'amoul

-As Ramadan, the holiest month in the Islamic calendar comes to a close, many Muslims are preparing to break their fasts and celebrate Eid al-Fitr with their friends and family.
+As Ramadan, the holiest month in the Islamic calendar, comes to a close, many Muslims are celebrating Eid al-Fitr with their friends and family.

 The festival closes out Ramadan and brings entire communities together for feasts and potlucks.
 But regardless of what size the gathering is, there's a safe bet that they will all include ma'amoul – the traditional semolina cookies that are often stuffed with dates or a nut mixture.
 Many Arab Muslims spend the entire last week of Ramadan making these holiday delights.